 You’re Still Paying Back Student Loans and Saving for Your Kid’s Tuition at the Same Time. #2Birds1SlowStone

 Many millennial moms graduated at the height of the Great Recession, and those that followed still had to wait out the economic ramifications before getting a good job, following their dreams and starting a family.
 You were patient, but you didn’t sit around on your voluptuous backside, either.
 Maybe you worked it out with two part-time jobs and your Etsy store.
 You could have made jam and sold it at the farmers’ market.

 No matter what, you gritted your teeth and did all the jobs you hated so that you could support the Little Love of Your Life and achieve your bigger dreams.
 You worked hard to play with your kid, pay back your student loans and start saving for their college days, too.
 You don’t want them to have it the same way you did.
 It’s two birds hit with one slow stone, but you’re making it happen, mama.

 You Win the Bread, Bake the Bread, Bathe the Baby and Make Time for Self-Care. #BakeThatCake

 Millennial moms work hard for their money: 70 percent of moms work — those with a kid under 18, which is largely millennial moms.
 You’re a breadwinner and your partner, whether male, female or non-binary, doesn’t mind staying at home.
 You win the bread and bake the bread — because screw gender roles, and homemade bread is tasty.
-You know you’re a millennial mom if you somehow manage to bathe the baby and make time for self-care too.
+That’s how you know you’re a millennial mom: You somehow manage to bathe the baby and make time for self-care too.
 You recognize that your child is a central part of your identity but not your whole identity.